Episode - 7G06

 - Take a Third Option: Bart and Lisa stand on opposite sides of the living room and ask Maggie to walk to the one she loves the most.
 After looking at both of them, she just walks over to the TV and hugs it.

 - Yank the Dog's Chain: After getting tips from a kid at the Noiseland Arcade, Homer goes to face Bart one more time in the boxing game.
 He had the winning advantage and he would've won after so many beatings if Marge hadn't come in and unplugged the game to get the boys' attention.
-And then Bart says he gives up on the game.
+And then Bart says he gives up on the game to make sure his winning streak remains unbroken.